Ideal Weight Calculator

 45.5 + 0.9 * (Height (cm) - 152)

-We recommend using the ideal weight calculator above, instead of any kind of ideal weight chart, since charts are by their nature inaccurate, as they only give range values.
+We recommend using the calculator above, instead of any kind of ideal weight chart, since charts are by their nature inaccurate, as they only give range values.
 Using the formula with your exact measurements is bound to be more accurate.

 Comparing the Peterson formula with the Devine formula